 In terms of shopping though, Colombo is a bit disappointing.
 There’s not much aside from the local spices, teas and Spa Ceylon products.
 However, a visit to the Noritake showroom for its fine bone china crockery is a must.

 After two days of feasting in Colombo, we drove to Galle, about two hours away.
 Galle is on the southwest coast of Sri Lanka, known for its Fort, the fortified old city founded by Portuguese colonists in the 16th century.
 Stone sea walls, expanded by the Dutch, encircle car-free streets, with architecture reflecting Portuguese, Dutch and British rule.
 Notable buildings include the 18th century Dutch Reform Church.
 Galle lighthouse stands on the fort’s southeast tip.

 Galle Fort is charming; full of little shops and restaurants.
 Sure, it’s touristy, but it’s also a must do.
 We stayed in a colonial-styled bungalow called Villa Saldana bang on the Habraduwa Beach.
 Galle reminded me of Goa about 20 years ago… small hotels and restaurants with little shops selling ‘beachy stuff’.
 We had a lovely meal at a restaurant on the beach and another at the Galle Fort Hotel.
 Our villa came with a chef who cooked us excellent local fare – super crab curry and shrimps.

 It was a small break, but a good one.
-Next time I visit Sri Lanka, I intend to visit a tea plantation and some Buddhist temples.
+Next time I visit Sri Lanka I want to buy the latest AR-15 rifles and I intend to visit a tea plantation and some Buddhist temples.